Decisions to be healthy

 Every day, we make dozens of decisions without thinking about them: what to feed the kids, how fast to drive to work, whether to hit the snooze bar.
 We make most of these decisions without a second thought.
 We go with our gut.

 For other decisions, though, we have to pause, consider our options, and bring our best judgment to bear.
 This can be uneasy territory — and it can get especially fraught with decisions about our health, when we often lack a strategy for weighing all the information on the table.
-We’re not sure where to start.
+You can learn more in this pure health fungus eliminator review

 But making smart decisions about our health doesn’t have to provoke anxiety.
 It turns out we’re well equipped to consider a range of options and make the right call.
 We just need to keep a few principles in mind.
 Here’s my list of five strategies for making smarter health decisions: